twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - the underlying stablecoin basket,
 - plus the portfolio of revenue advances and credit lines.

-Depending on deal structure, economics can include:
+Depending on position structure, economics can include:

 - interest and fees on advances and credit lines,
 - where applicable, the underlying yield on pledged assets (e.g. if pledged revenues sit in staked or yield-bearing form).